JustaNormalMann/Pathfinding_cost_exercise/AI_Assignment1/README.md

 (considering the user already has python 3.12 or higher with an IDE):
-1. Ensure that the given packages which are used in this program is downloaded. <br>If not, then use "requirements.txt" to download them<br>
+1. Ensure that the given packages which are used in this program are downloaded. <br>If not, then use "requirements.txt" to download them<br>
    (a) Open the terminal <br>
    (b) Navigate to the projects directory <br>